Arwa-WanLa/Arwa-WanLa/README.md

 - 👋 Hi, I’m @Arwa-WanLa
-- 👀 I’m interested in Frontend devemopment using Angular and AEM
+- 👀 I’m interested in Frontend devemopment using React and AEM
 - 🌱 I’m currently working as ICT Application Designer

 <!---